yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 > [!note] 结果与反思（Result & Reflection）
 >
 > The expected outcome of this approach would be **that my friend feels supported rather than judged, and they have concrete information to consider along with a practical way to assess their own usage**.
->
-> What makes this solution particularly effective is that **I'm offering facts without being condescending, and providing support rather than ultimatums.
-This approach respects their decision-making ability while expressing genuine care**.
-Through this experience, I would learn **that the most effective way to help friends make better choices is through honest conversation and ongoing support**, which demonstrates **how good friendships involve looking out for each other's long-term wellbeing, not just immediate happiness**.

 <h2 id="topic_13"></h2>